 Is Perfectionism a Weakness?

-The need to be perfect is rising, and it's hurting our young people.
+The need to be perfect is rising, hurting many, including our young people.
 There is growing evidence indicating perfectionism is causing severe depression and anxiety disorders.
+Yes, perfectionism can negatively affect lives.

 I agree with the study; striving for perfection can be harmful.
 I have been there and done that!
 If you are a perfectionist, I understand what you are going through.
-For many years, I was so proud to view myself as a perfectionist.
+For many years, I was proud to view myself as a perfectionist.
 In my view, this was an important attribute that distinguished me from others.
 It positively impacted my success; I hit so many work and personal goals and treasured the rewards during that time.
+Yet, I often felt that being a perfectionist was ruining my life.

-But, here's the thing, being perfect is not possible.
-I remain on my journey to excellence.
-Through my new book, The Power of Emotion, I share my ups and downs of my perfectionist behaviour.
+But here's the thing: being perfect is impossible.
+I remain steadfast on my journey to excellence.
+Through my book, The Power of Emotion, I share the ups and downs of my perfectionist behaviour.

 How to Change Your Focus and Perfectionist Behaviour